Rand404/SNIU-Central-Database/Northumbria Act 2020.md

 1. Northumbria shall be recognised as a constituent country of the United Kingdom of Great Britain and Northern Ireland.

-2. The borders of Northumbria shall be, subject to a referendum in each of the counties to which the borders encompass, the area encompassed by schedule 1; the borders encompassed by Northumbria shall be:
+2. The borders of Northumbria shall be, subject to a referendum in each of the counties to which the borders encompass, the area encompassed by schedule 1; the borders encompassed by Northumbria shall be by region:
     * The region of North East England
     * The region of North West England
     * The region of Yorkshire and the Humber